 Hassan II mosque is the second largest one in Africa and the fifth in the world.
 Its construction lasted 7 years from 1986 to 1993.
-The mosque located on a platform overlooking the Atlantic Ocean, is open to everyone through one hour guided tour.
-The mosque with a beautiful architecture from the spacious courtyard can accommodate up to 25,000 worshipers.
+The mosque located on a platform overlooking the Atlantic Ocean is open to everyone through one hour guided tour.
+The mosque with beautiful architecture from the spacious courtyard can accommodate up to 25,000 worshipers.

 At night during Ramadan, the mosque is full inside and outside by worshipers for prayer called “ Tarawih ”.

-Old medina of Casablanca
+The old medina of Casablanca

-Ain diab Beach
+Ain Diab Beach

 The Corniche Ain Diab is a very popular place in Casablanca and while visiting this city, you have to go there to have a walk, fun and relax.
-In Casablanca, between the island of Sidi Abderrahman and the tip of the corniche, extends the corniche Ain Diab.
+In Casablanca, between the island of Sidi Abderrahman and the tip of the corniche, extends the corniche, Ain Diab.
 About two kilometers, the beach and the coastline have been laid out for relaxing and walking.
-Locals and tourists go there to enjoy the sunset, go for a jog or go out with friends to restaurant.
+Locals and tourists go there to enjoy the sunset, go for a jog, or go out with friends to a restaurant.

 Casablanca King’s Palace

-First of all, the King of Morocco, has almost in every city a palace.
-For example, the one of Casablanca, is a principal royal residence for a royal family and host of important royal events and activities.
+First of all, the King of Morocco has almost in every city a palace.
+For example, the one of Casablanca is a principal royal residence for a royal family and a host of important royal events and activities.
 The King’s Palace in Casablanca is just as grand as the rest of them in all morocco, with its surplus of guards, enormous open square at the front, and a grand exterior which you can enjoy.
 But, any closer access to king’s palaces in all Morocco seems difficult to come by.
 However, you can just admire the architecture and see from the outside and it’s worth it.